 This beauty can be found growing in the majority of the United States.
-It is native to the eastern U.S. – as far east as Kansas and Illinois and down to New Mexico and north to Wisconsin.
+It is native to the eastern U.S. – as far east as Kansas and Illinois, down to New Mexico, and north to Wisconsin.
 It is also native to Ontario, Canada.
+It is hardy in USDA zones 5 to 9.

 Plant Description

-Rosepink is a biennial plant, starting out as a basal rosette, then growing erect in the second year.
+Rosepink, also called rose gentian, is a biennial plant, starting as a basal rosette, then growing erect in the second year.
 This plant can be one to three feet tall, with multiple branches.

 Wildlife Uses

 The nectar and pollen of the rosepink are used by bees, butterflies, and skippers.
-The caterpillar of the moth Agyrostrotis anilis feed on the plant.
+The caterpillar of the moth Agyrostrotis anilis feeds on the plant.
+It is deer resistant.

 Sow seeds outdoors in fall directly in the soil.
 Keep the soil moist until the plant is established.